STARTING A NEW OPTOMETRY ASSOCIATION

 Define what the Income and Expenses of the Association will be

-- Annual Budget – Once the income and expenses are determined, it is imperative to set an annual budget based on the projected income and expenses so the Board and its members know how much money is allotted for each of the activities of the association
+- Annual Budget – Once the income and expenses are determined, it is imperative to set an annual budget based on the projected income and expenses so the Board and its members know how much funding is allocated to each of the activities of the association

 - The leadership may examine bylaws of other associations to determine how to draft them.